 After submitting your application, there are 3 things you should do.
 Find out what they are here!

 Invitations for interviews will start coming in at various different times depending on where you’ve applied after the deadline date.
-Typically they come just before/after Christmas, which makes most of the interviews some time in January (can be earlier/later though).
-After doing the BMAT, I would say to spend a little bit of time everyday doing some form of interview prep.
-There’s lots of different ways you can prepare, so try to mix it up and try some of the different ways I’ve suggested here.
+Typically, they come just before/after Christmas, which makes most of the interviews some time in January (can be earlier/later though).
+After doing the BMAT, I would say to spend a little bit of time every day doing some form of interview prep.
+There are lots of different ways you can prepare, so try to mix it up and try some of the different ways I’ve suggested here.

 Interview preparation is important, but don’t go crazy over it, remember you have important A-level exams too.
 Make sure you balance your time well and remember that a lot more of your time should be weighted towards your exams!

 After interviews, you’ll hear back with offers or rejections at various different times.
 Some universities will send them out together whereas others will do it in batches.
 It might be worth finding out when you should expect to hear back from the unis so you’re not waiting in anticipation several months in advance.
 Typically, by the end of March, you should have heard from every university.
 Hopefully, it’ll be good news, and if you are lucky enough to have more than one offer, you’ll then have to choose a firm and an insurance choice before the beginning of May.